Montgomery County Child Custody Attorney

 If the child is old enough to express a preference, the court will give weight to that preference.
 However, the court is not bound by the child's choice.
 Instead, the court will decide what it believes is in the child's best interests.

 In our growing and transient society, issues of relocation are arising more and more frequently.
-Shemtob Draganosky Taylor advocates for the rights of parents seeking to relocate with their children, as well as parents opposing such a move.
+Shemtob Draganosky Taylor Stein, PC advocates for the rights of parents seeking to relocate with their children, as well as parents opposing such a move.
 The parent wishing to move must follow specific procedures to request permission to relocate and, in the event of litigation, must show the court that the move is in the best interest of the children.
-There are a number of factors the court will consider when determining whether to grant relocation, and a knowledgeable attorney, such as those at Shemtob Draganosky Taylor, will be able to help you in navigating these waters.
+There are a number of factors the court will consider when determining whether to grant relocation, and a knowledgeable attorney, such as those at Shemtob Draganosky Taylor Stein, PC, will be able to help you in navigating these waters.

 If relocation is approved by the court, the existing child custody order or schedule will need to be modified.
 We can assist with child custody modifications, as well as with other post-divorce modifications.